 However, I eventually repented of that and remembered every one of us is different with different giftings, and my gifts are just as good and useful for the people God made me to help.
 There is no need for comparison and I can celebrate the differences.

-So, based on my reading of the bible my priorities go like this: God (prayer/worship/time seeking Him); my hubby; my self-care; my family; my friends; the people I serve through my calling; my church; and my community.
+So, based on my reading of the bible my priorities go like this: God (prayer/worship/time seeking Him); my hubby; self-care; family; friends; the people I serve through my calling; church; and my community.